 You will complete entries electronically in the MESOL hours log form each time you observe or assist the ESOL mentor or participate in other ESOL related duties outside of your regular classroom.
-The MESOL Coordinator and Supervisors will monitor this form to ensure that you are making satisfactory progress throughout the year.
+The MESOL Director will monitor this form to ensure that you are making satisfactory progress throughout the year.

 3. What if I have questions or I am confused about the ESOL specialist responsibilities?
-Direct your questions to the ESOL Mentor and Supervisor.
-You can also contact the MESOL Coordinator.
+Direct your questions to the MESOL program coordinator.